-The functions in gnuplot are the same as the corresponding functions in the Unix math library, except that all functions accept integer, real, and complex arguments, unless otherwise noted.
+The functions in gnuplot are the same as the corresponding functions in the Unix math library, except that all functions accept integer, real, and complex arguments unless otherwise noted.
+Functions that accept or return angles (e.g. $\sin(x)$ , $\cos(x)$ , $\arg(z)$ ) treat angle values as radians, but this may be changed to degrees using the command set angles.

-For those functions that accept or return angles that may be given in either degrees or radians $(\sin(x), \cos(x), \tan(x), a\sin(x), a\cos(x), a\tan(x), a\tan(x), a\tan(x))$, the unit may be selected by set angles, which defaults to radians.